-Participants randomised to the neostigmine arm will receive an intravenous bolus of neostigmine (30-70 mcg/kg) for reversal of neuromuscular blockade around the end of surgery, with co-administration of glycopyrrolate at an appropriate dose to prevent muscarinic side effects (for example 200mcg per 1mg of neostigmine).
+Participants randomised to the neostigmine arm should receive an intravenous bolus of neostigmine (30-70 mcg/kg) for reversal of neuromuscular blockade around the end of surgery, with coadministration of glycopyrrolate at an appropriate dose to prevent muscarinic side effects (for example 200mcg per 1mg of neostigmine).
 The precise dose and timing are left to the discretion of the treating anaesthetist.
-If deemed necessary by the treating anaesthetist, patients allocated to the neostigmine treatment group may be administered a second dose, up to a maximum total dose of 5mg neostigmine (or 70mcg/kg, whichever is less).
+If deemed necessary by the treating anaesthetist, patients allocated to the neostigmine treatment group may be administered a second dose.
+The maximum total dose of neostigmine (whether one or two doses are used) should not exceed 5mg neostigmine or 70mcg/kg, whichever is less.
 A third or subsequent dose of neostigmine, or any dose of sugammadex administered, will be outside the trial intervention and will constitute a protocol deviation for monitoring purposes.
+If the dose of neostigmine administered is outside the specified range, reasons for this will be collected.